WHO WE ARE AND WHAT WE DO

 The IRF Roundtable is a safespace where NGOs, individuals, and government officials from all faiths and none work together for freedom of religion or belief globally.
 We launch multi-faith initiatives, advocacy projects, and have Working Groups that any participant can be involved with.
 We meet every Tuesday virtually to discuss issues going on in the International Religious Freedom world.

-There are multiple ways to get more involved as an organization with the International Religious Freedom Roundtable and summit events
+There are multiple ways to get involved with the International Religious Freedom Roundtable!

-The IRF Roundtable is independent and does not represent any part of the U.S. or any other government.
-It does not endorse any event or legislation.
-All activities are led by participants for as many as want to participate
+The IRF Roundtable is independent and does not represent any other government or religion.
+We welcome all faiths and none to the table, to make sure everyone's voice is heard equally.
+All activities are led by participants for as many as want to participate.

 Join us today and become a participant of the International Religious Freedom Roundtable!

 Signing up for our emails is a great way to start.

 Information to IRF related events

 Messages from organizations involved in the Roundtable